-Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Stage Initial Coverage Stage Coverage Gap Stage Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
-(Details are in Section 4 of this chapter.)
+Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
 You begin in this stage when you fill your first prescription of the year.
 During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
-You stay in this stage until your year-to- date "out-of-pocket costs" (your payments) reach \$4,550.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach \$4,700.
 (Details are in Section 5 of this chapter.)
 Because there is no coverage gap for the plan, this payment stage does not apply to you.
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2014).
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2015).
 (Details are in Section 7 of this chapter.)